rancher/rancher/README.md

     docker run -d -p 8080:8080 rancher/server

+The UI and API are available on the exposed port `8080`.

 ### Register Docker Nodes

     docker run --rm -it --privileged -v /var/run/docker.sock:/var/run/docker.sock rancher/agent http://MANAGEMENT_IP:8080

-The UI/API is available on the exposed port 8080.
+Make sure that any security groups or firewalls allow traffic from the internet to the node on `TCP` ports `9345` and `9346`.

 ## UI

 The UI is available by accessing the base HTTP URL of the management server.
-For example, http://server:8080
+For example, `http://server:8080/`

 ![UI](docs/host.png)

 ## API

 The API is available by accessing the `/v1` HTTP path of the management server.
-For example, http://server:8080/v1
+For example, `http://server:8080/v1`

 Rancher has its own API for infrastructure management tasks.
 For Docker related operations, the intention is to support the Docker CLI.
 That work is currently in progress.